TayeWalker/predicting-time-series/README.md

     <h2>script.py</h2>
     <p>This is the Python code that executes when you run the image.
 It's currently full of comments that helped me understand how the program works.</p>
     <h2>Other Folders</h2>
     <p>These include some plots that I've made of MOIRAI predictions with different choices of parameters.
-My default has been the parameters from their GitHub example:</p>
+My default has been the parameters from the uni2ts GitHub zero shot example:</p>
     <pre>
-device = 'cpu'
 SIZE = "large"
 PDT = 200
 CTX = 20